|"Music that sparkles and cajoles in its tuneful caressing of the ears." - Fanfare Magazine

 music over 200 times.

 Dorff's works have been presented by Young Audiences (over 1000 opera performances in schools), the Atlanta Opera (60

 performances), Baltimore Symphony (32 performances), Pittsburgh Symphony, Louisville Orchestra, Indianapolis Symphony,

 Detroit Symphony, Aspen Music Festival, Chicago Symphony

 Radiothon, clarinetists of the Chicago Symphony and Berlin Philharmonic, pianist Marc-André

-Hamelin, many of the world's leading flutists, and conducted by maestros Alan Gilbert and Wolfgang
+Hamelin, and many of the world's leading flutists.
+His orchestral music has been premiered by maestros including Alan Gilbert and Wolfgang

 Recent and upcoming premieres include:

 * * *

 Daniel Dorff was born in New Rochelle, NY; acclaim began at age 18 with First Prize in the Aspen Music Festival's annual composers' competition.
 Dorff received degrees in composition from Cornell and University of Pennsylvania; teachers included George Crumb, George Rochberg, Karel Husa, Henry Brant, Ralph Shapey, Elie Siegmeister, and Richard Wernick.
 He studied saxophone with Sigurd Rascher and bass clarinet with Ronald Reuben.
 Dorff served from 1996 through 2015 as Composer-In-Residence for Symphony in C, in which he played bass clarinet from 1980 through 2002.

 Dorff is VP of Publishing for Theodore Presser Company; a sought-after expert on music engraving and notation, he has lectured at many colleges as well as Carnegie Hall, and advised the leading notation software companies.
 He serves on the Boards of Directors for the Music Publishers' Association of the USA, Charles Ives Society, Vincent Persichetti Society, Flute Society of Greater Philadelphia, and has served on the Board and committees of the National Flute Association.

-Dorff's compositions have been published by Theodore Presser Company, Carl Fischer, Lauren Keiser Music (formerly MMB), Shawnee Press, Mel Bay, and Kendor Music, and recorded on Albany, Bridge, Centaur, Crystal, Azica, and many other labels.
-YouTubes of his compositions and arrangements have received over one million views.
+Dorff's compositions have been published by Theodore Presser Company, Carl Fischer, Lauren Keiser Music/MMB, Shawnee Press, Mel Bay, and Kendor Music, and recorded on Albany, Bridge, Centaur, Crystal, Azica, and many other labels.
+YouTubes of his compositions and arrangements have received over 1,000,000 views.